 - Advanced Features and Magazine Writing

-Graduates with journalism, writing and storytelling skills find jobs in a variety of areas, including:
+Graduates with journalism, writing, production and storytelling skills find jobs in a variety of areas, including: